 Deep down, you already know this.

-Bad money habits and credit cards are BFF.
+Bad money habits and credit cards are BFFs.

 You don’t want to put them in the same room.
 They get up to all kinds of naughty stuff and wreak havoc on your life.

-From here on, your mission is to break their strong bond (as evil as it might sound.
-Ha!).
+From here on, your mission is to break their strong bond, as evil as that might sound.
+Ha!.

-Which means saying sayonara to the “benefits” of credit cards.
+It means saying goodbye to the “benefits” of credit cards.

 That’s just not going to happen.

-It doesn’t matter how much air mileage you stack up or how much cash rebates/points/rewards you accumulate.
+It doesn’t matter how much air mileage you rack up or how much many rebates, points, or rewards you accumulate.

 The benefits pale into insignificance when you grapple with mounting debts or bad money habits.

-This won’t go away (not completely) until debt goes.
+This won’t go away (completely) until the debt goes.